-If you can not write to the arduino, get some error, or the serial port is ghosted:

-Verify the correct serial port

-Unplug Arduino and list serial ports,

-then plug up Arduino and list serial ports again.
-An additional serial port should appear.
-That new serial port should be the Arduino port.

-Try plugging Arduino into a different port USB port

-See the fail section of the "Installing Arduino Software & Drivers" recipe (port/permissions/drivers) Test with a different cable and Arduino board.

-Try running the arduino program as root (gets around all permission errors.
-For testing only)
+- If you can not write to the arduino, get some error, or the serial port is ghosted: - Verify the correct serial port - Unplug Arduino and list serial ports, then plug up Arduino and list serial ports again. - An additional serial port should appear. - That new serial port should be the Arduino port.
+OR - Try plugging Arduino into a different port USB port OR - See the fail section of the "Installing Arduino Software & Drivers" recipe (port/permissions/drivers) OR - Test with a different cable and Arduino board.
+OR.. and only as a last resort in Linux... - Try running the arduino program as root (gets around all permission errors.
+Usually for testing only)